dreckguy/decryption-challenge/docs/TROUBLE.md

 * cannot get docker response. it might be related to address change in flasks.
 Fixed it by google how to open address in flask.
+* readline returns bytes and need to cut newline